8 Unique Ways | How To Remove Iron on Patches

 Chemical solvents are best applied to remove custom patches.
 The glue used by a custom patch manufacturer is hard enough to break down.
 But before anything, test the solvent before use.
 It will save your fabric from any damage and stains.

 The next step is to turn the denim inside out.
-And place the chemical solvent at the backside of the denim.
+And place the chemical solvent on the backside of the denim.
 Use any applicator, for instance, cotton fabric, towel, or clean napkin, to press gently against the solvent.
 You can add some more solvent if necessary.
 As soon as the glue loosens, lift the patch from the edge and peel it off.

-How to Remove Iron-On Patches from Jerseys?
+How To Remove Iron-On Patches From Jerseys?

 Have you been worried about your jersey?
 Wait for what?
 You don’t like that iron-on patch on it, and now you must be believing that your jacket is no longer used.
 Read and stop this post before you throw it.
 Maybe someone can help you with this.